OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 To further support modeling, elements can be pruned by additionally evaluating the respective default condition before evaluating assigned conditions.
 For example, when evaluating if a property of a node template is present, then evaluate first if respective node template is present and then assigned conditions.
-This basically enables to disable consistency checks since consistency checks evaluate, e.g., that a property can not exist without its parent.
 Such pruning propagates through the whole topology.
 For example, the properties of a relationship template used in a requirement assignment of a node template which is not present are also not present.